 The Ten Lepers painting by Michelle Winter used with permission.
 You can enjoy more content from Michelle at her blog, Creator Spiritus.

 Today’s post is from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 15: Love Like Jesus–Don’t Love Everyone The Same.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is now available on Amazon.

 How I Removed “I Love You” From My Vocabulary